ejpsoil/soildata-assimilation-guidance/docs/identification.md

 An important aspect of publication of data on the web is universal identification of objects within the European INSPIRE infrastructure.
 Identifiers are constant, unique and authoritative.

+Resource identificiation is an aspect of step `4) data organization` in the [soil information workflow](https://www.isric.org/index.php/utilise/community-practice).

 Any identifier is typically combined with a namespace for that identifier, or both aspects are combined into a single Universal Resource Identifier (URI) for the object.
 Namespaces need to be authoritative but should not be sensible to change.
 For example, a project name is not a good namespace, because the project is bound to end after a certain period.
 Examples of good namespaces are: w3id.org, doi.org, data.gouv.fr.

 Some countries have a registry of national namespaces.
 Select a namespace from that registry, or consider to add your namespace to that registry if it relates to a national application.